ISO Revisions Explained: ISO 9001 – 2015

 - Documentation changes – with the radical changes in media over the last few years, with people using everything from smartphones to audio books to now consume information, the new revisions to the 2015 standard reflect this social move.
 Documentation is not required, nor is a quality manual, instead information can come from diverse forms of media across a variety of formats.

-Has your company benefitted from an ISO 9001 quality management system in the past?
+Has your company benefited from an ISO 9001 quality management system in the past?
 Have you had your certification updated recently?
 If you are not benefitting from the latest standards, perhaps it is time to get in touch with the British Assessment Bureau again to discuss how you can bring your company in line with the latest revisions.
 Our team of experts can help you understand the costs, timescales and full benefits of the process.